Take orders

 3. Marking an item or add-on as Free

-A small gift icon sits on each cart line, and again on each add-on row underneath.
-Tap it to flip that piece to Free — the original price stays visible with a strikethrough so you can still see what was discounted.
+A small gift icon sits on each cart line, and again on each add-on row underneath it.
+Tapping one flips that piece to Free — the original price stays visible with a strikethrough so you can still see what was discounted.

 4. Buy One Take One